You just bought a domain name. But what are you going to do with it?

 That’s because this kind of data is so important for making decisions about the direction of your business, your branding focus, and your overall marketing strategy.

-The types of data it produces include, but not limited to, individual web page performance, visitors’ browsing behavior, and visitor segmentation.
+The types of data it produces include, but are not limited to, individual web page performance, visitors’ browsing behavior, and visitor segmentation.